Staking out Springfield:How a Chinatown High Schooler Takes His Community’s Fight to Lawmakers

 Source: Shuxi / Chinatown Spotlight

-The State Capitol corridors in Springfield were bustling as advocates and lobbyists swarmed the halls, searching for lawmakers.
-Amid the crowd, high school senior Alan Luu and his fellow volunteers scanned the room until they spotted their target: State Senator Willie Preston.
+The State Capitol corridors in Springfield were bustling with advocates and lobbyists on the lookout for lawmakers.
+High school senior Alan Luu and his fellow advocates spotted their target: State Senator Willie Preston (D-16th).

-As Preston emerged from a legislative chamber surrounded by a small entourage, Luu didn't hesitate.
-He rushed forward, cornering the senator to make a quick, impassioned pitch about the critical importance of the Health Benefits for Immigrant Adults (HBIA) and Health Benefits for Immigrant Seniors (HBIS) bills.
+As Preston emerged from a legislative chamber with a small entourage, Luu pounced.
+He rushed forward, cornering the senator to make an impassioned pitch about the critical importance of the Health Benefits for Immigrant Adults (HBIA) and Health Benefits for Immigrant Seniors (HBIS) bills.

-“Initially, I was excited but a little bit worried, because I was thinking, ‘What if I say the wrong thing?’”
+“Initially, I was excited but a little bit worried because I was thinking, ‘What if I say the wrong thing?’”
 Luu said.
-“I was just nervous because this was my first time ever speaking to a senator or a public official of this status.”
+“I was just nervous because this was my first time ever speaking to a senator or a public official of his stature.”

-Getting there was half the battle.
+Simply getting here was half the battle.
 "Springfield is a three-hour drive from Chicago," Luu said.
-"Especially for me, I'm a high schooler, and that meant I had to take a day off from school."
+"Especially for me, I'm a high schooler, and that means I’ve had to take a day off from school."

-After arriving at 6 a.m. with a caravan of volunteers, Luu’s group spent nearly an hour staking out legislative offices and the Senate floor with no sign of Preston.
-Pivoting strategy, their group leader—Sarah Tang, program director for the Coalition for a Better Chinese American Community (CBCAC)—led them to the main lobby, a critical bottleneck where they knew lawmakers would eventually have to pass through.
+After arriving shortly after dawn with a caravan of volunteers, Luu’s group spent nearly an hour staking out legislative offices and the Senate floor but saw no sign of Preston.
+The group’s leader—Sarah Tang, program director for the Coalition for a Better Chinese American Community (CBCAC)—led them to the main lobby, where they knew lawmakers would eventually have to come through.

-Though the encounter lasted only a few minutes, Luu felt he had made his mark.
-"I am hopeful that he does read into our packet that talks about HBIA and HBIS," Luu said.
+Though the encounter lasted only a few minutes, Luu believed he has made a difference.
+"I am hopeful that he does read our packet that covers HBIA and HBIS," Luu said.

-Luu was far from alone.
-This year, 19 Chicago-area organizations under the Pan-Asian Voter Empowerment (PAVE) Coalition mobilized more than 400 volunteers to descend on the Capitol, pushing a broad legislative agenda aimed at uplifting immigrant communities.
+Grassroots lobbyists like Luu have plenty of company.
+So far this year, 19 Chicago-area organizations under the Pan-Asian Voter Empowerment (PAVE) Coalition have mobilized more than 400 volunteers to descend on the Capitol, pushing a broad legislative agenda aimed at uplifting immigrant communities.

 Coalition for a Better Chinese American Community organized 55 Chinese American volunteers to participate, including high school students, young immigrants, and seniors.
 Pictured are the volunteers posing for a group photo in front of the state capitol building.